North Barningham, St Peter's Church

 St Peter's is actually located south of that junction, up a farm track leading to North Barningham Hall, though the church is hidden behind a stand of trees and not visible until you are almost on top of it.
 Look for a road junction where a minor road branches off towards Baconsthorpe and you will see the farm track opposite.
 There is no parking area, but we managed to pull off onto the verge just past the churchyard.

 The Palgrave connection with North Barningham continues to this day.
-We received an email from a member of the Palgrave Society letting us know that the Society have been helping with church conservation and organising occasional services.
+We received an email from a member of the Palgrave Society letting us know that the Society has been helping with church conservation and organising occasional services.

 About North Barningham, St Peter's Church